December History, White Mountains

 December History, White Mountains – Here in the White Mountains, December is an exciting month.
 The ski mountains open for business, hikers are preparing for the official kickoff of the winter hiking season, and snowmobiles are being tuned up.
 If you enjoy the outdoors, winter is a great time to explore the region.

 When it comes to White Mountains history, a handful of events happened in December.
 J.E.
-Henry’s mill burns down, a section house was razed, turnpikes were incorporated, and the Underhills became the first people to complete the White Mountain Four 4000 footers during the winter.
+Henry’s mill burns down, a section house was razed, turnpikes were incorporated, and the Underhills became the first people to complete the White Mountain Four Thousand Footers hiking list during the winter.
 Included here are a few interesting events.

 December history, J.E Henry's first mill in Lincoln, New Hampshire.
 Courtesy of the Upper Pemigewasset Historical Society.